SALE OF BUILDING

-What happens if as a renter if your building is up for sale?
+What happens to you as a renter if your building is up for sale?
 If you’re under rent control, the simple answer is that nothing changes when the building is for sale.
 A new landlord is a new landlord.
-She cannot raise the rent (unless she is banking on back rent increases that the previous landlord did not take), unilaterally impose changes in the terms of your lease (including giving you new house rules), evict you (except for a just cause, if you’re under rent control) or not honor agreements you had with your previous landlord.
+They cannot raise the rent (unless they are banking on back rent increases that the previous landlord did not take), unilaterally impose changes in the terms of your lease (including giving you new house rules), evict you (except for a just cause), or refuse to honor agreements you had with your previous landlord.

 RAISING THE RENT